moniqx4/cypress/README.txt

 Why use Cypress.io?

-       So far I have found Cypress.io to be a great aid with manual testing.
+       So far I have found Cypress.io to be a great assist for manual testing.
-          - The tests are easy to write and run quite fast (must faster then me doing it) and work the first time.
+          - The tests are easy to write and run quite fast (much faster then me doing it) and work the first time.
           - Saves me from running a bunch of repetive actions with low overhead.
 I've been able to create these tests that run a set of steps or complete test on the fly for a manual testing sesssion.
 For example, may take 15 minutes to create the test(s), or group of steps, which is the time it take to step through it once and get the elements.
 Then after that, I focus more on the results of each test then the testing now.
 Click, run test, review outcome, make any changes to setup ( like enable or disabling something to see how thing behave) and repeat.

          - It supports reusablity of these steps, making it even faster to throw together a set of tests.